Background

 Project Aims

-• We are asking young people in our PPI (Patient and Public Involvement) groups which research questions and topics they think we should focus on when using linked data.
+- We asked young people in our PPI (Patient and Public Involvement) groups which research questions and topics they think we should focus on when using linked data.

-• We are also asking how we should share and present research findings so they are clear, understandable, and accessible to young people.
+- We also asked how we should share and present research findings so they are clear, understandable, and accessible to young people.

 Project Activity

-We are running four focus groups with young people aged 13–25 from across the UK, including people from a range of backgrounds.
-Some of the groups will meet in person, and some will meet online.
-Each group lasts about an hour and includes a short presentation from researchers about how linked data could be used in mental health research.
+We ran four focus groups with young people aged 13–25 from across the UK, including people from a range of backgrounds.
+Some of the groups met in person, and some met online.
+Each group lasted about an hour and includes a short presentation from researchers about how linked data could be used in mental health research.

-After that, the group will take part in an activity to come up with a list of research topics that matter most to young people and then rank them in order of importance.
-We will also show the groups examples of how research findings can be shared and who might share them, and we will ask the young people to tell us which formats they find most accessible and interesting.
-Everyone who takes part will receive a £25 shopping voucher as a thank you for their time.
+After that, the group took part in an activity to come up with a list of research topics that matter most to young people and then rank them in order of importance.
+We also showed the groups examples of how research findings could be shared and who might share them, and we asked the young people to tell us which formats they find most accessible and interesting.
+Everyone who took part received a £25 shopping voucher as a thank you for their time.

-We will use the findings to help shape future mental health research using linked datasets, decide which datasets should be linked first, and create a short guide on how to share results from quantitative research in ways that are clear, engaging, and easy for young people to understand.
+We used the findings to help shape future mental health research using linked datasets, decide which datasets should be linked first, and created a short guide on how to share results from quantitative research in ways that are clear, engaging, and easy for young people to understand.

 Contact